gerritjvv/fmap-clojure/fmap-clojure/README.md

 So that if we say ```(fmap 1 inc)``` the functor implementation for Object would apply 1 to inc, if we said ```(fmap nil inc)``` the functor implementation for nil would return nil directly and not apply the function.

-Now there is some dellusion arround the Maybe Functor Monad etc... its application is simple and not magical, it goes as if a value apply it to the function if no value do not apply (thats it).
+Now there is some delusion arround the Maybe Functor Monad etc... its application is simple and not magical, it goes as if a value apply it to the function if no value do not apply (thats it).
 In clojure we do this by providing functor implementations for nil and Object.